ivarcode/schackmatt/README.md

 `sh bump-major.sh`
 `sh bump-minor.sh`
 `sh bump-patch.sh`

+Write a description of the new version when prompted.
+The single line of text you enter will be written to `CHANGELOG.md` for a record of what the version changed in the code.

 Note: these scripts are shell executables, you will need to be in a terminal that supports this if you are developing on Windows (eg. git bash).